swaggest/go-code-builder/README.md

 ## CLI tool

-You can use [json-cli](https://github.com/swaggest/json-cli#gengo) to generate Go structures from commad line.
+You can use [json-cli](https://github.com/swaggest/json-cli#gengo) to generate Go structures from command line.